mrmhodak/buildtest/How_to_use_BuildTest.rst

 .. program-output:: cat scripts/How_to_use_buildtest/example-GCC-5.4.0-2.27.txt

+For instance if you want to build tests for OpenMPI/2.0.0 and you specified the GCC as the toolchain and you made a mistake in the toolchain version you will get the following.

+.. program-output:: cat scripts/How_to_use_buildtest/fail_toolchain.txt

 Launching Testing
 -----------------
 buildtest will setup your environment with CTEST so you can build from out-of-source directory.